Vince Taylor

-Vince Taylor (14 July 1939 – 28 August 1991), born Brian Maurice Holden, was an English rock and roll singer.
-As the lead singer of Vince Taylor and His Playboys, sometimes Vince Taylor and The Playboys, he was successful primarily in France and other parts of Continental Europe during the late 1950s and early 1960s, afterwards falling into obscurity amidst personal problems and drug abuse.
-He is best remembered for his 1959 song "Brand New Cadillac", which The Clash covered on their album London Calling.
-He was among the inspirations for David Bowie's Ziggy Stardust character.
+Vince Taylor (born Brian Maurice Holden; 14 July 1939 – 28 August 1991), was a British-American rock and roll singer and songwriter.
+As the lead singer of Vince Taylor and His Playboys, sometimes called Vince Taylor and the Playboys, he was successful primarily in France and other parts of continental Europe during the late 1950s and early 1960s, afterwards falling into obscurity amidst personal problems and drug abuse.
+He is best remembered for his 1959 song "Brand New Cadillac", which the Clash covered on their album London Calling.
+He was the inspiration for David Bowie's Ziggy Stardust character, according to Bowie.

 Biography

 Early life

 Taylor spent his early life in Isleworth, Middlesex.
 When he was seven, the Holdens emigrated to America and settled in New Jersey where his father found employment.
 The family moved to California, where Taylor attended Hollywood High School.
 As a teenager, Taylor took flying lessons and obtained a pilot's licence.
 In 1966, his sister Sheila married Joe Barbera, of Hanna-Barbera.